Wan Kuzri

-Wan Kuzri bin Wan Kamal (born 9 August 2002) is an American soccer player who plays as a midfielder.
+Wan Kuzri bin Wan Ahmad Kamal (born August 9, 2002) is an American soccer player who plays as a midfielder for Malaysia Super League club Negeri Sembilan.

 Early life and education

 Kuzri was born and raised in the United States.
 He is a native of Carbondale, Illinois.
 As a youth player, Kuzri joined the St. Louis Scott Gallagher Academy.

 Kuzri attended the University of Akron.